cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/TimeSeriesData.md

 ![TimeSeriesData-01](../../doc/TimeSeriesData-01.JPG)

-We can see we get different time series for differen CPU  (0 or 1), different nodes and also for differne CPU states: user, idle, system etc.
+We can see we get different time series for differen CPU  (0 or 1), different nodes and also for different CPU states: user, idle, system etc.

 ## Metrics Labels
-Having a look to one of the time series returned by prometheus UI when querying using the metrics name alone we that it refere to different labels: cpu, instance, job, mode.
+Having a look to one of the time series returned by prometheus UI when querying using the metrics name alone we see that it refere to different labels: cpu, instance, job, mode.
 Those are *metrics labels*.
 Prometheus uses labels to provide a **dimenstional data model**.
-A unique combination of metric name and set a set of labels identify a particular set og time-series data.
+A unique combination of metric name and a set of labels identify a particular set of time-series data.
 we can query again the prometheus UI by sepcifiying for example the label
 ```
 *node_cpu_seconds_total{instance="10.10.0.82:9100",mode="user"}*